 Tools to stay informed

 Organizing meetings to touch base on survey feedback can be tricky when everyone’s working remotely.
 Instead, help stakeholders self-serve results so they can make critical decisions at exactly the right moment.
 Start by setting up response alerts in SurveyMonkey so stakeholders are notified as soon as survey responses start coming in.
-For urgent results, set up instant notifications in a Slack or Microsoft Teams channel to keep the ball (and feedback conversation) rolling.
+For urgent results, set up instant notifications in a Microsoft Teams channel to keep the ball (and feedback conversation) rolling.